A DNN Framework for Learning Lagrangian Drift With Uncertainty: Introduction

-Our contributions may be summarised as: 1) We propose a new approach to modelling Lagrangian drift with uncertainty based on deep learning.
+Our contributions may be summarised as: (1) We propose a new approach to modelling Lagrangian drift with uncertainty based on deep learning.
 Our framework is applicable to observations representative of any source (simulated or not) or measure of uncertainty.
-2) This approach is supported by a new statistical representation of particle location for modelling uncertain drift.
+(2) This approach is supported by a new statistical representation of particle location for modelling uncertain drift.
 To the best of our knowledge, no previous framework used a probabilistic location in the modelling of Lagrangian drift.
-3) We demonstrate our method on a new dataset of simulated drifts of floating objects at sea characterised by uncertainty in the objects' initial positions, which will be released together with this paper.
+(3) We demonstrate the possibility of modelling Lagrangian drift in scenarios that cannot be solved explicitly through physics equations.
+(4) We show that performance can be improved by better aligning the learning criteria with the problem setting.

 The rest of this article is organised as follows.
 Section \ref{sec:previous-work} reviews previous works on uncertain drift and trajectory modelling.
 Section \ref{sec:data} introduces our dataset and Section \ref{sec:method} presents our method.
 Experimental results are discussed in Section \ref{sec:experiments}.
 Section \ref{sec:conclusion} concludes the paper.